A BRIEF HISTORY OF ANCIENT ISRAEL

 The history of Ancient Israel traditionally begins with Abraham who lived around 2,000 BC.
 At that time what is now Iraq was divided into city states ruled by kings.
 So was the land we now call Israel.
 Egypt was a single united kingdom.
-Abraham was born in the city or Ur but moved to Israel.
+According to the Bible Abraham was born in the city or Ur but moved to Israel.
 He and his descendants lived a semi-nomadic lifestyle raising herds of animals.
 However Abraham's descendants eventually settled in Egypt during a famine.

 In time the Israelites decided they wanted a king to lead them like the surrounding nations.
 The first king was Saul.
 He was followed by David and Solomon.
 As a united kingdom Israel prospered and became powerful.